-In a shift of course, White House officials indicated more cuts may be considered to entitlement programs for seniors and the poor, including Medicare.
-The White House had previously rejected proposals from President Obama's deficit commission, which had been co-chaired by Alan Simpson and Erskine Bowles, to seriously take aim at Medicare and Social Security to reduce the shortfall.
+In a shift of course, White House officials indicate more cuts may be considered to entitlement programs for seniors and the poor, including Medicare.
+The White House had previously rejected proposals from his commission to seriously take aim at Medicare and Social Security to reduce the shortfall.

 "You're going to have to look at Medicare and Medicaid and see what kind of savings you can get," Obama adviser David Plouffe said Sunday on NBC's Meet the Press.

 So far more cuts to Social Security are not on the table, officials say.

 On CNN's State of the Union on Sunday, Plouffe said put "all the burden on seniors."

 President Barack Obama will attempt to set the tone for the 2012 budget in a speech Wednesday.

 "We can't take a machete," Plouffe said on ABC's This Week.
 "We have to take a scalpel, and we're going to have to cut.
 We're going to have to look carefully."